 Horseback tours are a unique way to explore for beginner and experienced horseback riders.
 Local companies lead you through the park as you take in this impressive landscape’s scenery, sounds, and sites.

 19. Cast a Line

-Several of the sites only allow artificial lures to be used – the Tara River, the River Moraca, and Lake Biograd are a few – so be sure to follow all rules and regulations to reel in the big one.
+Several sites only allow artificial lures to be used – the Tara River, the River Moraca, and Lake Biograd are a few – so be sure to follow all rules and regulations to reel in the big one.
 You may need a fishing license, as well.